-Assistance during the Complaint Resolution Process In cases of sexual assault, domestic/dating violence, and stalking, the Complainant and the Respondent may bring an advisor of their choice, including an attorney, to any meetings or interviews, as long as that person is not a witness or a party to the complaint.
+Assistance during the Complaint Resolution Process In cases alleging a violation of Section 9.5.1 Sexual Harassment, Section 188.8.131.52 Sexual Misconduct, Section 184.108.40.206 Gender-Based Harassment, Section 220.127.116.11 Title IX Sexual Harassment, or Section 9.5.2 Stalking, the Complainant and the Respondent may bring an advisor of their choice, including an attorney, to any meetings or interviews, as long as that person is not a witness or a party to the complaint.
 In all other cases, the parties may be accompanied to any meeting by a member of the MIT community, as long as that person is not a family member, subordinate, or attorney.
 Parties are asked to provide advanced notice if they will bring an advisor to meetings.
 Advisors may assist in preparing the case and in accompanying the party in an interview but are not allowed to submit material or ask or answer questions on behalf of the party.

 Retaliation The Institute prohibits retaliation.
 The Complainant, Respondent, and witnesses are protected from any form of retaliation for participating in the investigative process.
 Anyone responsible for retaliation or threats of retaliation will be subject to disciplinary action by the Institute.